emissary-ingress/emissary/docs/docs/dev-guide/service-preview.md

    To recap: With Preview, we can now see test and visualize changes to our service that we've mode locally, without impacting other users of the stable version of that service.

+## Using Service Preview

+Service Preview will match HTTP headers based on the headers that are seen by the *sidecar*, and not the edge gateway.
+For example, if you issue a request to `example.com/qotm/dev`, the following values are seen by the sidecar (and thus Service Preview):

+* The `:authority` header is `example.com`
+* The `:path` header is `/qotm/dev`

+Matches are made on the whole header, e.g., a match rule of `dev` will not match in the example above, while `/qotm/dev` will match.

+In practice, path-based route rules can be difficult to debug due to rewrite rules, relative URLs, and such.
+For general usage, host-based routing is preferred.
+This way, you can curl to `http://dev.example.com/foo` and `http://staging.example.com/foo`.
+Another approach is to match on the `Authorization` HTTP header (or equivalent), and route on identity.